 We have also seen other positive developments around the world last year.
 Ursula von der Leyen was elected as the European Commission’s first female president.
 Brigitte Bierlein was tapped to be Austria’s first female chancellor (she oversaw the country’s caretaker government prior to elections that were held in September).
 Lebanon’s Raya Haffar Al Hassan became the first female Interior Minister in the Arab world.

+It is worth noting that many of these women came to power in the wake of corruption scandals.
+Corruption detracts from environmental protections and the sustainability-focused political leadership of these women combats corruption.
 Although women are still underrepresented in politics, they are increasingly assuming leadership positions around the world.
 However, Americans do not appear to be ready to embrace a female president.
 This is suggested by the loss of Hilary Clinton in 2016 (although she won the popular vote by more than 3 million votes) and the failure of Elizabeth Warren’s bid to secure the Democratic presidential nomination in 2020.
 She failed to secure support from primary voters despite having the most clearly developed environmental and climate policy positions of any of the candidates.

 In an address at the WEF this year Swiss President Simonetta Sommaruga gave a speech that communicated the urgent need for climate action.
 She urged the crowd of leaders to take stronger actions on climate change, telling them that the “world was on fire.”
 She said politicians need to “take action in their own countries.”
-In a private meeting she brought this message to the world’s chief climate denier, Donald Trump.
+In a private meeting, she brought this message to the world’s chief climate denier, Donald Trump.
 Sommaruga is emblematic of the kind of climate leadership we so desperately need.
-Sommaruga was first elected as President of the Swiss Confederation for 2015 she returned to this post in 2020.
+Sommaruga was first elected as President of the Swiss Confederation in 2015 she returned to this post in 2020.